Frank Hinder: Early career

 In the mid-1930s he worked as a commercial artist in the United States and taught at the Child-Walker School of Fine Art, Boston.
-On 17 May 1930 he married artist Margel Harris at the registry office in Wellesly, Massachusetts.
+On 17 May 1930 he married artist Margel Harris at the registry office in Wellesley, Massachusetts.
 They both returned to Sydney in August 1934, working in theatre design, advertising and graphic art.

 World War II

 Hinder was a lieutenant (1941–43) in the Citizen Military Forces (CMF).
 Working with Professor William Dakin, a Sydney University zoologist, and the civilian Sydney Camouflage Group, Hinder was seconded to the Camouflage Wing of the Royal Australian Engineers (1942–44) during World War II where he designed the Hinder Spider, a garnished conical frame for concealing a man, and dummy aircraft such as the Hindup.
 His wife Margel assisted his work by making scale wooden models.

 Postwar career

 After the war Hinder took a teaching position at the East Sydney Technical College and then became head of the Art Department of Sydney Teachers' College (now part of the University of Sydney) from 1958 to 1964.
 In 1952 he was awarded the Blake Prize for Religious Art for his painting Flight into Egypt.
 As an artist he is best known for his abstract paintings, yet he also produced work across a diverse range of materials, including drawings and electric-light sculptures.
 He was a trustee of the Art Gallery of New South Wales and appointed as a Member of the Order of Australia.
 His work is held in many publics galleries including the Art Gallery of New South Wales, the Art Gallery of South Australia, the Australian National Gallery, the Australian War Memorial and the National Gallery of Victoria.
 Frank Hinder died aged 86 on 31 December 1992 at Killara, New South Wales.